futurum-dev/dotnet.futurum.webapiendpoint.micro/README.md

     }
 ```

-### Upload single file and payload
+### Upload multiple files and payload
-Use the *FormFilesWithPayload* type to upload files and a JSON payload
+Use the *FormFilesWithPayload* type to upload multiple files and a JSON payload

 ```csharp
     private static Task<Results<Ok<IEnumerable<FileDetailsWithPayloadDto>>, BadRequest<ProblemDetails>>> UploadsWithPayloadHandler(